-Our patients with thyroid cancer receive customized care from an experienced team of endocrinologists, oncologists and surgeons.
+Our patients with thyroid cancer get customized care from an experienced team of endocrinologists, oncologists and surgeons.
 UC San Diego Health is a recognized leader in the latest methods of diagnosing and managing thyroid cancer, which increases your chances of successful treatment.

 Expert Diagnosis Makes A Difference